scale-it/algo-builder/docs/guide/user-script-execution.md

 In algob, scripts are JS files stored in the `scripts` directory and are meant to interact with the blockchain (deploy ASA, ASC1, run transactions...).

-Scripts are run through `algob run --script` and `algob deploy` commands. `algob` is using `algob.config.js` to get information about network and accounts and is executing incremental scripts found in `scripts/`.
+Scripts are run through `algob run` and `algob deploy` commands. `algob` is using `algob.config.js` to get information about network and accounts and is executing incremental scripts found in `scripts/`.

 Please see the [architecture document](https://paper.dropbox.com/published/Algorand-builder-specs--A7njBF~7_VHYy0l3m3RAKgYVBg-c4ycJtlcmEaRIbptAPqNYS6#:h2=Scripts) to see how the scripts are organized and how to use them.